sradc/SmallPebble/README.md

 for those who want to learn what’s under the hood of deep learning frameworks.
 However, because it is written in terms of vectorised NumPy/CuPy operations, it performs well enough for non-trivial models to be trained using it.

+*The name SmallPebble is a reference to the Latin translation of 'calculus', which is **‘pebble’**.*

 **Highlights**
 - Relatively simple implementation.